 - UX/UI designers: Though UX/UI designers aren’t always considered developers, they play a vital role in the software development cycle.
 Their job is to create engaging and user-friendly user interface designs that attract users and make software easy to navigate.

 - Data science developers: A data science developer designs software solutions that help collect, analyze, and generate actionable insights from data.
-They have deep analytics and statistical analysis expertise and develop predictive models to power business growth.
+They have expertise in deep analytics and statistical analysis and develop predictive models to power business growth.
 Python, R, SQL, Scala, and Julia are common data science languages.

-- DevOps engineers: DevOps engineers are IT experts that oversee and manage both the development side and operations side of software development.
+- DevOps engineers: DevOps engineers are IT experts overseeing and managing both the development and operations sides of software development.
 They build, deploy, operate, and maintain software and distributed systems via agile software development models.

-- Testers: Testers are responsible for determining if an application is fulfilling its objectives.
-They use a range of software testing practices to identify bugs, flaws, and points of improvement.
+- Testers: Testers are responsible for determining whether an application fulfills its objectives.
+They use a range of software testing practices to identify bugs, flaws, and improvement points.
 Testers are essential to developing high-quality software products.